 - Turn the key clockwise to turn on the scooter.

 - Turn the key clockwise again to turn on the headlights.

 - Turn the key counterclockwise to power off or when stopped.

 Weight Limit Safety

-Your ew29 trike accommodates users up to a 400 lbs.
+Your EW29 Trike accommodates users up to 400 pounds.
 Periodically check your body weight against your scooter’s limitations, as your weight may fluctuate over time.
 The operation of this mobility device by a user over the weight limit can damage the scooter.
 It can cause hazardous situations, including increased braking distances and times, decreased steering responsiveness, tip-overs, and other dangers that may cause injury.
-Any modifications, including raising the riding height of the scooter, increasing the user’s riding height, or change the center of gravity of the bike, can damage the scooter and cause hazardous situations for the user.
+Any modifications, including raising the riding height of the scooter, increasing the user’s riding height, or changing the center of gravity of the bike can damage the scooter and cause hazardous situations for the user.
 Do not adjust your seat while the bike is in motion or operating.

 If your scooter has a safety belt, use it all times when seated in the scooter.
 Do not operate your scooter without wearing the safety belt.
 Have the belt replaced by an authorized repair technician if the safety belt becomes frayed, cut, or shows other signs of wear or damage.